adobe/aepsdk-react-native/README.md

 React Native 0.7x introduced support for a new architecture.
 We don't yet support the new architecture.

+## Expo Support

+See [expo.md](./docs/expo.md) on guidance on integrating the SDK with Expo projects.

 ## Installation

 You need to install Adobe Experience Platform Mobile SDK with [npm](https://www.npmjs.com/) packages and configure the native Android/iOS project in your React Native project.